XevoInc/ws/README.md

 ws build
 ```

-`ws init` will look for a file called `ws-manifest.yml` at the root of the
+By default, `ws init` will look for a file called `ws-manifest.yaml` at the root
-repository contianing the `git-repo` manifest (the one we passed `-u` into when
+of the repository containing the `git-repo` manifest (the one we passed `-u`
-we called `repo init`).
+into when we called `repo init`).
 This file contains dependency and build system
 information for the projects that `ws` manages.
 Note that `ws` does not have to
 manage all the same projects that `repo` manages, but it can.
 The full format
-for `ws-manifest.yml` is at the bottom of the README.
+for `ws-manifest.yaml` is at the bottom of the README.

+If you don't use the `git-repo` tool, you can instead pass in your own ws
+manifest via `ws init -m`.
+This lets you manage the manifest however you like
+(e.g. submodules, or manually).

 ## bash-completion
 If you like bash-completions and typing things fast, you can do: